bensampson5/libsv/docs/source/decoder_8b10b.rst

 As the IBM 8b10b coding implementation breaks down the 8b/10b coding into 5b/6b and 3b/4b subcodings, the running disparity is evaluated over each 6b or 4b code as it is transmitted or received.
-The rules for calculating running disparity are simple:
+The rules for calculating running disparity are:

   1. If the disparity of the 6b or 4b codeword is 0 (equal number of 1s and 0s) then the output running disparity is equal to the input running disparity (i.e. -1 -> -1, +1 -> +1).
-  2. If the disparity of the 6b or 4b codeword is not 0 (±2, ±4, ±6) then the output running disparity
+  2. If the disparity of the 6b or 4b codeword is not 0 (i.e. ±2, ±4, ±6) then the output running disparity
      is equal to the complement of the input running disparity (i.e. -1 -> +1, +1 -> -1)

 In almost all use-cases, the user is required to keep track of the running disparity over a given